Mike-Soukup/SFL/db_python_etl/airflow/README.md

 ip_address (varchar(20)) <br>
 timestamp (numeric) <br>

+The initial EDA work to arrive at these conclusions can be found in the `dev` directory.

 ## ETL Tasks:

 The ETL tasks for this pipeline will create the target `persons` database if one does not exist already.
 Transform the provided data by creating an MD5 hashed primary key, mapping the gender column to one or two letter acronyms, and applying a timestamp to the data.
 Once the data has been transformed sufficiently, it will be loaded into the `persons` table.
 Finally, there will be a routine check to validate if the data in the table has gone stale (i.e. becoming old and potentially irrelevant)